 One last tip: if you’re getting the return flight PR 223 from Manila to Perth, be warned that full water bottles will be confiscated or emptied at additional security screening at the gate.
 There are no water fountains in the waiting area after screening, which is my personal pet peeve in airports!

 All in all, the flight went smoothly and saved us at least three hours from having a transit stop.
-The flight appears quite popular, as both our flight to and from Manila was quite full, so book in advance to take advantage of lower fares.
+The flight appears quite popular, as both our flights to and from Manila were quite full, so book in advance to take advantage of lower fares.

 More Flight Reviews: